Three Bean Salad with Vidalia Onion

 - 1/2 cup canola oil

 - 2 medium cloves garlic, pressed through a garlic press (or minced)

 - Ground black pepper

 - Heat vinegar, sugar, oil, garlic, salt, and pepper to taste in small saucepan over medium heat, stirring occasionally, until sugar dissolves, about 5 minutes.
-Transfer to a large bowl and cool to room temperature.
+Remove from heat and let cool to room temperature.